ammont/hsbc-globaliris-integration/README.md

 please note that you can set schedule or AVS check for 3d Secure payments too.

-at last you can find a list of parameters used with their description:
+at last you can find a list of parameters used, along with their description:

 1. $merchant: your GlobalIris merchant id
 1. $order_id: the order id to track your order, the payment will be submitted with this order id in the GlobalIris Back Office.